Police: Minnesota officer meant to draw Taser, not handgun

 “We’re going to do everything we can to ensure that justice is done and our communities are made whole,” he said.

-About 20 businesses were broken into at the city’s Shingle Creek shopping center, Minnesota Department of Public Safety Commissioner John Harrington said at a news conference.

-The National Guard was activated, and Brooklyn Center Mayor Mike Elliott announced a curfew that expired shortly before daybreak.
+Gov. Tim Walz announced a curfew from 7 p.m.
+Monday until 6 a.m.
+Tuesday for three counties that include Brooklyn Center, Minneapolis and the capital of St. Paul.
+The governor warned anyone who chooses to “exploit these tragedies” with violence “can rest assured that the largest police presence in Minnesota history” will be prepared to arrest law breakers.

+At least a half-dozen businesses began boarding up their windows along Minneapolis’ Lake Street, the scene of some of the most intense violence after Floyd’s death.
+National Guard vehicles were deployed to a few major intersections, and a handful of soldiers in camouflage, some carrying assault-style weapons, could also be seen.
+Several professional sports teams in Minneapolis called off games because of safety concerns.

-The trial of Derek Chauvin, the former Minneapolis officer charged in Floyd’s death,continued Monday.
+The trial of Derek Chauvin, the former Minneapolis officer charged in Floyd’s death, continued Monday.
 Floyd, a Black man, died May 25 after Chauvin, who is white, pressed his knee against Floyd’s neck.
-Prosecutors say Floyd was pinned for 9 minutes, 29 seconds. he judge in that case refused Monday to sequester the jury after a defense attorney argued that the panel could be influenced by the prospect of what might happen as a result of their verdict.
+Prosecutors say Floyd was pinned for 9 minutes, 29 seconds.
+The judge in that case refused Monday to sequester the jury after a defense attorney argued that the panel could be influenced by the prospect of what might happen as a result of their verdict.

-More National Guard members and state law enforcement personnel were to be deployed around the Twin Cities and in Brooklyn Center in addition to teams already in place for Chauvin’s trial at the Hennepin County courthouse in Minneapolis, Harrington said.

-Meanwhile, all Brooklyn Center students were to attend online classes Monday because school buildings were closed, Superintendent Carly Baker said.